Regret-free truth-telling voting rules: Preliminaries

-A \textit{voting rule} is a function $f:\mathcal{P}^n \rightarrow X$ that selects for each preference profile $P\in \mathcal{P}^n$ an alternative $f(P)\in X.$ Next, we define several classical properties that a rule may satisfy and that we use in the sequel.
+A \textit{(voting) rule} is a function $f:\mathcal{P}^n \longrightarrow X$ that selects for each preference profile $P\in \mathcal{P}^n$ an alternative $f(P)\in X$.
+We assume throughout that a voting rule is an onto function.
+Next, we define several classical properties that a rule may satisfy and that we use in the sequel.
 A rule $f$ is:

 \begin{itemize} \item \textit{strategy-proof} if agents can never induce a strictly preferred outcome by misrepresenting their preferences; namely, for each $P\in \mathcal{P}^n,$ each $i\in N$ and each $P_{i}^{\prime }\in \mathcal{P} ,$